xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \showinitializer {#cmdshowinitializer}

-<p>By default the value of a define and the initializer of a variable are only displayed if they are less than 30 lines long.
+By default the value of a define and the initializer of a variable are only displayed if they are less than 30 lines long.
 By putting this command in a comment block of a define or variable, the initializer is shown unconditionally.
-The maximum number of initialization lines can be changed by means of the configuration parameter <a href="/web-doxygen/docs/pages/config/#cfg_max_initializer_lines">MAX_INITIALIZER_LINES</a>, the default value is 30.</p>
+The maximum number of initialization lines can be changed by means of the configuration parameter <a href="/web-doxygen/docs/pages/config/#cfg_max_initializer_lines">MAX\_INITIALIZER\_LINES</a>, the default value is 30.

 <dl class="doxySectionUser">
 <dt>See Also</dt>
 <dd>
-<p>section <a href="#cmdhideinitializer">\hideinitializer</a>.</p>
+section <a href="#cmdhideinitializer">\hideinitializer</a>.
 </dd>
 </dl>